best-practice-and-impact/ons-git-config/README.md

 Outstanding issues:

-* SHH authentication doesn't currently work for repositories outside of the ONS network (GitHub), because `ssh` isn't configured to use the Windows certificate library for SSL.
+* SSH authentication doesn't currently work for repositories outside of the ONS network (GitHub), because `ssh` isn't configured to use the Windows certificate library for SSL.

 ## 1. Home location